Cover Letter for Internal Position or Promotion – Free Sample & Template

 Use the knowledge of company culture to distinguish yourself from external candidates.
 Show that you stand for the company values and know how the processes work.
 You may use internal jargon or mention important company milestones you contributed to.
 All this will encourage the hiring manager that it is easier to hire you over external applicants, thus increasing your chances for an internal job transfer.

 The best strategy is including the name of a coworker or manager who can vouch for you.
 You can contact someone in your target department or your current supervisor/coworker.
-A person who can confirm your work ethics and achievement will help prove that you are an ideal candidate.
+A person who can confirm your work ethics and achievements will help prove that you are an ideal candidate.
 Be sure to add the person's name in the first paragraph of the letter.

-Keep the length appropriate
+Keep the Length Appropriate

 48% of hiring managers spend 30 seconds to 2 minutes reading a cover letter.
 So, the ideal cover letter length is 3-5 paragraphs.
 By keeping the letter focused, you'll show excellent communication skills and your knowledge of the hiring process.